 Given the prominent visibility that these reviews have, it fast became a priority to get them removed.
 The ordeal of getting these recognised as fraud and removed from listings was a tedious one, resulting in lost business hours (and sleep).
-So, we’ve decided to put together a guide, of useful information that we wish we had at the time, and hopefully save other businesses some time and worry in the future.
+So we’ve decided to compile a list of useful information that we wish we’d had at the time, in the hopes of saving other businesses time and worry in the future.

 Fact or Fraud?

-But how do you tell the difference between a genuine customer or a fraudulent review?
+But how do you tell the difference between a genuine customer and a fraudulent review?

 If you have a contact book or customer database, check to see if the names of the reviewers are people you have worked with or sold to.
-In our case, we work closely with all of clients and know them by name, so it was easy to recognize which ones were fake.
+In our case, we work closely with all our clients and know them by name, so it was easy to recognise which ones were fake.

 Two is a crowd

-In the case that there are multiple suspect reviews (We had almost 50), check the post time and how quickly in succession they were.
+Check the post time and how quickly they were posted in succession if there are multiple suspect reviews (we had nearly 50).
 Fraudulent reviews will often be posted within minutes of each other.
 The fake reviews we received came through in bursts of 10, every few hours.
-It’s unlikely that all of your customers are having a bad review party and posting them together, and much more likely that they came from the same source.
+It’s unlikely that all of your customers are having a bad review party and posting them together, and it’s much more likely that they came from the same source.